 Education: B.S., Lincoln University; M.S., Lincoln University; specialist degree in administration, University of Missouri; Ed.D., University of Missouri

-Leader for: Instructional leadership director for Bell, Celia Clinton, Disney, Gilcrease, Unity, McKinley, Mitchell, Owen, Penn, and Springdale elementary schools.
+Leader for: Instructional leadership director for Bell, Celia Clinton, Disney, Unity, McKinley, Mitchell, Owen, John Hope Franklin, and Springdale elementary schools.

 Favorite Teacher: Ms. D. Wooten, the freshman literature teacher at Curie High School for the Performing Arts, was my favorite teacher because she always made you accountable for your own learning through critical thinking, problem solving and debate.